Preparedness Notes for Sunday — November 24, 2024

 Economics & Investing For Preppers

 Here are the latest news items and commentary on current economics news, market trends, stocks, investing opportunities, and the precious metals markets.
 In this column, JWR also covers hedges, derivatives, and various obscura.
 This column emphasizes JWR’s “tangibles heavy” investing strategy and contrarian perspective.
-Today, another look at the roaring precious metals markets.
-(See the Precious Metals section.)
+Today, we look at declining natural gas prices.
+(See the Commodities section.)

 Precious Metals: